I came away from that sermon realizing that God, not me, determines the perfect time for my breakthrough. If I must wait for it, I trust that:

 Psalm 25:3 (NLT)3 No one who trusts in you will ever be disgraced, but disgrace comes to those who try to deceive others.

-In a post I published last year (See Discipline Versus Punishment) I shared a devotion from Dr. Charles Stanley, God Wants the Best for Us .
+In a post I published several years ago (See Discipline Versus Punishment) I shared a devotion from Dr. Charles Stanley, God Wants the Best for Us .
 In it Dr. Stanley said that God wants the best for us, even in tragedy, and while that tragedy may be discipline (chastisement) it is not punishment.

 Life Principle 26: Adversity is a bridge to a deeper relationship with God.